Ngā aratohu mō te eke hōiho ki ngā pārae ā-rohe me ngā onepū

 Terms and conditions for riding in regional parks

-- Each horse rider in a regional park must have a valid pass and carry it while riding.
-You can apply for a horse riding pass on the
+- Each horse rider in a regional park must have a valid pass and carry it while riding – see

 - Wear an approved helmet when you ride.